 Turkeys are intelligent animals, evidenced by the fact that they can recognize each other by their voices, and more than 20 unique vocalizations have been identified in wild turkeys.
 They enjoy having their feathers stroked and are known to chirp along to music.
 Turkeys are also able to memorise an area of over 1000 acres and wild turkeys often travel far as they have a curious nature.
 Much like chickens, turkeys living in the wild enjoy building nests, raising their young and foraging.
 They also take dust baths (rolling around in sand) to maintain healthy feathers and skin.
 When given the chance, they can fly up to 55 miles an hour and are able to run at 18 miles an hour!
 It’s not surprising then, that one of the Founding Fathers of the United States, Benjamin Franklin praised the bird for its respectability and called it ‘a Bird of Courage’.

 In the wild, turkeys can live up to 10 years, but on factory farms, they are usually slaughtered at between 9 and 21 weeks old.
 Baby turkeys (poults) are hatched in large incubators.
 Once hatched, they naturally look for their mother but find only scores of other poults huddled around a heat lamp to warm themselves.
 They’re then thrown on to conveyor belts to be separated completely from their shells, which often causes injury.
 Injured poults, just like chicks, are tossed into macerators, gassed or simply have their knecks dislocated.
 Any poults deemed to be too small or sick suffer the same fate.
 At around 5 days old, they’ll meet workers who hold their faces to a ‘beak-cutting’ machine.
 Just as with chickens, this is a process done with either an infrared beam or a hot blade.
 This is, of course, excruciating for the bird, and studies on de-beaked chickens have shown pain to be prolonged and perhaps indefinite (for more information on debeaking, see our blog on the egg industry).
-However, even though they are de-beaked, wounds from picking are still a common problem and this problem is expected to get much worse soon, as from the start of 2018 de-beaking will no longer be allowed in the EU.
+While debeaking is forbidden in a lot of countries (including the Netherlands since 1996), it’s often still done and allowed as the poultry industry claims it has not found any alternative solution yet.

 Toe-cutting is also a necessary procedure, and it’s done primarily to avoid damage inflicted on other turkeys.
 This has to be carried out within the first 3 days of a turkey’s life, otherwise a veterinary surgeon must perform it.
 Stags are also often de-snooded to reduce the chance of cannibalism.
 The snood is the skin that runs from the bird’s beak to its chest and is used to attract mates.
 All of these cruel, standard procedures are done without any pain relievers.